Micko-team/3-axis-robotic-arm/README.md

 License

-This project is released under the MIT License.
+This project is released under the MRL License.